nuxeo/nuxeo-studio-community-cookbook/toolkit-and-guidelines/README-MODULE.md

 ![alt text](screenshot.png) ![alt text 2](screenrecording.gif)
 ```

+## Prerequisites

+// Detail all addons which should be installed

 ## Module Description

 // Explain which use case you would like to answer to.